srt8-k/Programming-for-AI--sentiment-analyzer/README.md

-# 📊 Amazon Unlocked Phones Sentiment Analyzer (TextBlob)
+# 📊 Amazon Unlocked Phones Sentiment Analyzer

 This project analyzes Amazon reviews for unlocked smartphones and classifies them into **Positive**, **Neutral**, or **Negative** sentiments using **TextBlob**.
 The goal is to explore customer opinions, visualize sentiment results, and generate insights that can help improve product reputation and customer satisfaction.